adepomola/critical-thinking-centralized-user-permissions/README.md

 - Sets the default shell to `/bin/bash`
 - Deploys SSH public keys
 - Supports controlled removal through a `users_to_remove` variable
-- Remains idempotent â repeated runs converge to the desired state without unnecessary changes
+- Remains idempotent  repeated runs converge to the desired state without unnecessary changes

 User removal is handled by setting `state: absent` and `remove: true` when a username appears in `users_to_remove`.